Haardt/kube-flux-slides/pages/06-helm-flux.md

 layout: left
 transition: slide-left
 ---
-# Flux
+# Flux (Operator)
 Flux is a <span v-mark.underline.orange>continuous delivery tool</span> for Kubernetes that automates the deployment of changes from a Git repository.

-- **GitOps Automation**: Flux continuously syncs Kubernetes clusters with configurations stored in Git repositories, ensuring the cluster reflects the desired state.
+- **<span v-mark.underline.orange>GitOps</span> Automation**: Flux continuously syncs Kubernetes clusters with configurations stored in Git repositories, ensuring the cluster reflects the desired state.
 - **Automated Image Updates**: It can automatically update container images in your Git repository when new versions are available.
 - **Multi-tenancy Support**: Flux supports managing multiple environments or teams with different Kubernetes namespaces or clusters from a single Git repository.
-- **Integration with CI/CD Pipelines**: Flux integrates with CI/CD systems to trigger deployments based on new commits or changes in infrastructure code.
+- **Integration with CI/CD Pipelines**: Flux integrates with <span v-mark.underline.orange>CI/CD systems</span> to trigger deployments based on new commits or changes in infrastructure code.
 - **Rollback and Disaster Recovery**: Flux keeps a history of changes, allowing for easy rollback to a previous state in case of errors or failures.

 These functions make Flux a powerful tool for managing Kubernetes deployments using GitOps principles.